 But what pizza should you get?
 Most pizza places offer more than just one size.
 Everybody likes to have a choice.
 Some want just a small one, to make sure you'll eat everything in one sitting.
 On the other hand, others believe that less is more, unless it's pizza.

 And they order the biggest one.
 And eat the crust.

 We've developed a pizza calculator that helps everybody make the right choice.
 It's very simple - you just provide the diameter and price of a smaller and larger pizza.
 We calculate the true cost of an area of those pizzas, compare them and indicate which circle is cheaper.

 Don't forget to leave a tip for your pizza!
 It's a good thing to share your joy with others.
-Our tip calculator will help you share the bill equally or depending on number of eaten slices!
+Our tip calculator will help you either share the bill equally or depending on number of eaten slices!
 Naturally, it will also tell you how much you should tip for your delicious meal.

 What made pizza so great?
 Pizza fun facts

-According to factslegend.org, every one second Americans eat 350 slices of pizza.
+According to factslegend.org, every second Americans eat 350 slices of pizza.
 Most of those slices are eaten on Super Bowl Sunday when 58% of Americans order pizza.
-That’s more than the turnout in 2016 presidential election!
+That's more than the turnout in 2016 presidential election!